TomSoderling/TomSoderling.github.io/_posts/2018-01-16-AppCenter-Automated-UI-tests-on-build.md

 --token $appCenterLoginApiToken
 ```
 This is where you put the name of the App Center build environment variable that contains your App Center API token that you generated (piece 1 and 2).
 It's best to use an env. variable so you don't have to check in a sensitive API key into source control.
 9 of 34 builds spent on this.
 This is the **best kept secret** of App Center.
-I didn't know this parameter even existed for a long time, and haven't seen any documentation that even mentions it.
+I didn't know this parameter even existed for a long time, and haven't seen any documentation that mentions it (yet).

 # Final Script Details